sparcopen/infrastructure/_posts/2019-03-28-other-education-companies.md

 ---
 layout: post
 title: Education Companies&#58; Other Publishers
 category: landscape-analysis
-tags: cengage
+tags: cengage wiley
-description:
+description: Estimating market share among publishers has been difficult.
+However, there are other, smaller publishers in the Courseware business.
 permalink: /landscape-analysis/other-education-publisher
 date: 2019-03-29 14:00:00
 ---